KS--Kansas News Digest, KS

 SPORTS:

-MANHATTAN, Kan. — Kansas State football players say they will boycott all team activities until administrators create a policy that would allow a student to be expelled for “openly racist, threatening or disrespectful actions.”
-The move that most players announced Saturday on social media follows a tweet by a student about the death of George Floyd that prompted outrage on campus.
+MANHATTAN — Kansas State football players say they will boycott all team activities until administrators create a policy that would allow a student to be expelled for “openly racist, threatening or disrespectful actions.”
+SENT: 400 words

 If you have photos of regional or statewide interest, please send them via FTP to the AP in New York, 888-273-6867.
 For access to AP Newsroom and other technical issues, including FTP account information, contact AP Customer Support at apcustomersupport@ap.org or 877-836-9477.